-Solution: In this example there are exactly 3 prime numbers on the die and there are six elements in the sample space so .
+In this problem there are exactly 3 prime numbers on the die

 From this diagram we can see that there are 36 possible outcomes when two dice are rolled.

-Solution: If 65 of the 80 participants did not experience significant side effects, then 15 of them did.
-So the likelihood of someone in the future experiencing a significant side effect to the drug is .
-This is experimental probability and as we learned in the investigation, the accuracy of this type of probability will increase as the number of trials in the study increases.
-Also, as individuals and their general health vary, so will the likelihood of a particular person to experience side effects from a drug vary.
+If 65 of the 80 participants did not experience significant side effects, then 15 of them did.
+So the likelihood of someone in the future experiencing a significant side effect to the drug is

 Determine the following probabilities.

 In a standard deck of cards there are 4 suits (two black suits: spades and clubs, and two red suits: hearts and diamonds) and in each suit there are cards numbered 2 through 10, a jack, a queen, a king and an ace.
 Use this information to answer questions 1-5.

 - What is the probability of randomly drawing a queen?